tomerfiliba/agnos/site/devguide/impl-targets.rst

 serves it.

 Other than these servers, Agnos usually provides a server ``main()`` function, which parses command-line arguments and starts the appropriate server.
+In Java it's provided by the class ``CmdlineServer``, in python by ``agnos.server.server_main()``.
+The command-line arguments accepted by this server are covered :ref:`here <server-cmdline-args>`.

 HeteroMap